Editors Note: This post about Valentine’s Day was originally published in February 2020 and has been updated for accuracy and comprehensiveness.

 If you practice being mindful, you will realize how fortunate you are to be surrounded by love.

-Try taking a mindful walk and notice what is around you.
+Try taking a mindful walk and focus on noticing what is around you.

-When you’re drinking your favorite meal or beverage, slow down and notice the smell, texture, flavor and temperature.
+When you’re drinking your favorite meal or beverage, try consuming it mindfully.

-Focus on being present, and be grateful that you can eat and drink.
-Notice and be grateful for the food and drinks that you are consuming.
+Focus on being present, and be grateful that you can even eat and drink!

 You can also try practicing a loving-kindness meditation which will help you feel centered and grounded.